-If you are a creative soul and love to make your own jewellery why not turn this into a home business to make you money?
+If you are a creative soul and love to make your own jewelry why not turn this into a home business to make you money?

-People will pay good money for beautiful pieces of jewellery and each piece you make will be unique.
+People will pay good money for beautiful pieces of jewelry and each piece you make will be unique.

 An old friend of mine has always had many different craft hobbies.

-When she started making her own jewellery she saw the potential for turning her hobby into a money making business to top up her income.
+When she started making her own jewelry she saw the potential for turning her crafting into a money making hobby from home to top up her income.

-She started selling through word of mouth and then set up her own Etsy shop for her jewellery and other craft items she now sells.
+She started selling through word of mouth and then set up her own Etsy shop for her jewelry and other craft items she now sells.

 Many people also sell through their own Facebook Pages or at craft fairs.

-Top tip – You can take orders for specific pieces and advertise ahead for peak jewellery buying times such as Valentine’s Day and Christmas.
+Top tip – You can take orders for specific pieces and advertise ahead for peak jewelry buying times such as Valentine’s Day and Christmas.